ch-geo/lidar_noise_filtering/README.md

 # LiDAR Noise Filtering

 Scripts developed to filter noise in [LaserScans](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/LaserScan.html), gathered by an Industrial Mobile Robot's LiDAR sensors.
-This is done by extracting the scan transmitted by `/scan_multi`, applying the designed filters, reconstructing the LaserScan message and publishing it to `/filtered_scans` topic.
+The code subscribes to a LaserScan topic, filters out any readings outside a specified range, applies median deviation filtering to remove noise, and publishes the filtered LaserScan to a new topic.

+**Note:** Modify the topics for the subscriber and publisher to match your robot's configuration.

 ## Messages